z3l4w5/tintin-space/content/docs/part1/chapter6/3/_index.md

 src="{{((.Resources.GetMatch "cover.*").Resize "1000x").Permalink}}" />
 {{< /details >}}

 This code provides massive savings when loading the index page in terms of file size.
-It is highly recommended to convert images to the WebP format, which offers further file size reduc- tions.
+It is highly recommended to convert images to the WebP format, which offers further file size reductions.
 We can pass webp as an option in .Resize (for example, .Resize "1000x webp").
-This option converts the image to the WebP format if we use the extended fla- vor of Hugo.
+This option converts the image to the WebP format if we use the extended flavor of Hugo.
 WebP has >95% browser adoption, and unless we are targeting ancient browsers, it is safe to use WebP as the only format for images on our websites.
 If older browser support is needed, we can use the HTML picture tag to provide both WebP and JPEG/PNG versions of the image.
 To keep the dependency on the extended ver- sion of Hugo optional, we are not using WebP for this book.

 {{< hint info >}}
 **CODE CHECKPOINT**	https://chapter-06-20.hugoinaction.com, and source code: https://github.com/hugoinaction/hugoinaction/tree/chapter-06-20.